aimach/PF_blog/README.md

-Personal project : blog with articles, always under construction for improvements.
+Personal project : blog with articles.
+Always under construction for improvements !
+Next features : pagination for articles and some style maybe ?

-Using ReactJS, Next.js and Tailwind CSS.
+Using ReactJS, Next.js, Tailwind CSS and Vercel (deployement).

 Using JSON Placeholder, Lorem Picsum.